 Research from Bloomberg New Energy Finance found that to make back the cost of investment, electricity prices from a new ultra-supercritical coal plant could be as high as $203 per megawatt hour – which is more than three times the wholesale cost of electricity recorded last year!

-It is for this reason that no investors are interested in building new coal in Australia and the largest generators have publically ruled out building new coal without CCS.
+This stunning and continued fall in cost of clean energy and the time it takes to build a coal power station (5 years+) means that no investors are interested in building new coal in Australia and the largest generators have publicly ruled out building new coal without CCS.

-New ultra-supercritical coal power stations take up to ten years to build (this is before the addition of CCS) so for the reasons above, they are likely to be obsolete by the time they are complete.
+New ultra-supercritical coal power stations can take up to ten years to build (this is before any addition of CCS) so they are likely to be obsolete by the time they are complete.

 By that time we could have built many more megawatts of truly clean renewable energy to ensure the safe clean future that we need.
 Therefore building new coal power stations is incompatible with Australia’s commitment to do our bit in limiting the dangerous impacts of greenhouse pollution.